DotSlashNatalie/DistributedDeDupe/DistributedDeDupe/README.md

 * The reason for these steps is that accessing google drive API is quota limited.
 I would rather not to have to worry about hitting a quota on my account.

+# Version

+As of this writing 0.1b - basically the first completely unstable beta version.

+*As a result the usual disclaimers:*

+This software may:

+- Completely just not work
+- Lose your data
+- Tear a hole in the fabric of space time
+- Create a black hole

+Should not be required but per the license:

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Motivation

 This idea was actually in the back of my brain for several years.
 The original idea consisted of creating a deduplicating FUSE file system.
 In theory this is a great idea and has been done by many other people.
 Peter Odding created [http://peterodding.com/code/python/dedupfs/](such a system) in Python.
 There are some file systems that have it built in - [https://constantin.glez.de/2011/07/27/zfs-to-dedupe-or-not-dedupe/](such as ZFS).
 The problem with ZFS is that the deduplication doesn't scale - per the article you need 20GB of RAM per TB of data.
 If I have 6TB - I need 120GB of RAM.
 As a home user I simply do not have that hardware.